Loyalty programs add to the overall brand experience and keep customers coming back.

-Points, visits, mystery rewards…all have their place, so determine what is going to work for your business at the core of the loyalty program offering.
+Points, visits, and mystery rewards… all have their place, so determine what is going to work for your business at the core of the loyalty program offering.

 2. Your staff are your most important asset